TommyLau/msb2txt/README.md

    - Bytes ≥ 0x80 are treated as characters (16-bit big-endian values)
    - Bytes < 0x80 are treated as commands (like character names, ruby text, etc.)
 4. Mapping character codes to actual characters using the font data (by subtracting 0x8000)
+5. Replacing player name commands with names from the name.txt file
-5. Outputting the extracted text to a file
+6. Outputting the extracted text to a file

 ## Supported Commands